Thousands spend Christmas in shelters after Philippine storm

-ZAMBOANGA, Philippines (AP) — Thousands of villagers in the southern Philippines spent their Christmas morning in emergency shelters Monday as the region dealt with the aftermath of one of the deadliest storms to hit the country this year.
+MANILA, Philippines (AP) — Tens of thousands of villagers in the southern Philippines spent their Christmas morning in emergency shelters Monday as the region dealt with the aftermath of a powerful storm that left more than 150 people dead.

-“We’re really sad that we have this news especially because our countrymen were looking to celebrate Christmas,” Marina Marasigan of the government’s disaster-response agency told a televised news conference.
+The death toll stood at 164 on Monday afternoon with another 171 people missing, Marina Marasigan of the government’s disaster-response agency said at a news conference.
+More than 97,000 people remain in 261 evacuation centers across the south, while nearly 85,000 more people are displaced and staying elsewhere.

 Intense rainfall in the mountains most likely caused landslides that blocked rainwater, Marasigan said.
-When the naturally formed dams broke from the pressure, torrents of rainwater smashed into the villages below.
+When the naturally formed dams broke from the pressure, torrents of water smashed into the villages below.

-Mayor Bong Edding of Sibuco town blamed logging operations in the mountains for a flash food that swept away houses with more than 30 residents.
-Five bodies have been recovered so far in the village and a search and rescue operation was continuing.
+Officials warned villagers in accident-prone areas to evacuate early as Tembin approached and the government wanted to find out what caused the widespread storm deaths, Marasigan said.
+She added that it was difficult to move people from homes shortly before Christmas.

-A large number of dead and missing was also reported in Lanao del Norte and Lanao del Sur provinces, where floodwaters from a mountain washed away several riverside houses.
+“We don’t want to be dragging people out of their homes days before Christmas but it’s best to convince them to quietly understand the importance of why they are being evacuated,” Marina said.

 An inter-island ferry sank off northeastern Quezon province Thursday after being lashed by fierce winds and big waves, leaving at least five people dead.
 More than 250 passengers and crewmen were rescued.